jinweijie/dotfiles/README.md

 ### Installation

-`zsh-manager.sh` will try to install Zellij automatically by downloading the linux binary.
+`dot_manager.sh` will try to install Zellij automatically by downloading the linux binary.
 If you need to do it manually:

 ```bash
 # Download binary